The Generation Game

 Based on the Dutch show (Een Van De Aacht - literally, One Out of Eight) that was part game, part chat show.
 They dropped the chat for the Brit format.
 In fact, they dropped just about everything except the conveyor belt at the end.

-The best remembered version of the theme music was sung by Bruce Forsyth himself, and begins thus:
+The best remembered version of the theme music was written and sung by Bruce Forsyth himself, and begins thus:

 Life is the name of the game,